 The Great Emperor of China asked the wise Lao Cha:

-— Sensei, for many years now I've been searching my Empire for a Sheng Pu-erh that is aged and mature and yet refreshing and crisp.
+— Shifu, for many years now, I've been searching my Empire for a Sheng Pu-erh that is aged and mature and yet refreshing and crisp.
 For a kind of tea that would combine pleasant bitterness with even more pleasant sweetness.
 In other words, I'm looking for a pu-erh that would have both – yin and yang.
 But alas, I haven't succeeded in my search yet.
 Maybe you, the Grand Tea Master, came across such tea?

 — Yes, The Great Emperor of All Under Heaven, I know of such tea.
 Chun Jian of 2012, from Fengqing, is the pu-erh that you are looking for.
 Made of the buds and large leaves of the ancient trees, this pu-erh is the real embodiment of Yin and Yang and possesses a strong Cha Qi!

-Our Fengqing Ancient Tree Chun Jian Raw Pu-erh is made exclusively from the leaves of the ancient large-leaf tea tree.
-Chun Jian stands for the teas picked during a specific time period, which lasts only from March 10th to April 20th.
-Tea picked at this time is known to possess exceptionally fresh and aromatic qualities, as well as an abundance of amino acids.
+Our Feng Qing Ancient Tree "Spring Buds" Raw Pu-erh is made exclusively from the young leaves of the ancient large-leaf tea tree.
+Chun Jian stands for the teas picked during a specific period, which lasts only from the beginning of March to April 20th.
+Tea picked at this time is known to possess exceptionally fresh and aromatic qualities and an abundance of amino acids.

 Compared to Ripe Pu-erh, this Raw Pu-erh has far more antioxidants, more bitter notes, yet an unforgettable lingering sweet aftertaste.
 When enjoying, take a look at its distinct bright yellowish-green color and savor every sip of the strong honey fruit taste.